syncfusion-content/maui-docs/MAUI/Linear-Gauge/migration.md

 ---
 layout: post
-title: Migrate from Xamarin SfLinearGauge to .NET MAUI SfLinearGauge | Syncfusion
+title: Migrate from Xamarin to .NET MAUI SfLinearGauge | Syncfusion
 description: Learn here all about Migrating from Syncfusion Xamarin SfLinearGauge to Syncfusion .NET MAUI SfLinearGauge control and more.
 platform: MAUI
 control: SfLinearGauge